cutiips/DockNRoll/README.md

 This project was created to test deployment using Docker, Nginx, and a Synology NAS, with domain configuration handled via DuckDNS.
 It consists of a frontend, a backend, and an Nginx configuration for reverse proxying.
 Service orchestration is managed with Docker Compose.

+-> the goal is to create an app hosted on a VM (NAS) and deploy it

 ## Project Structure

 - **backend/** (flask): receives the request and checks that the password is valid -> listens internally on port 5000 (flask)